Nsiahdennis/Chango/README.md

-it has engaged me alot and gearing me towards my career and the better future that im wanting to become
+it has engaged me alot and gearing me towards my career and the better future that im wanting to become i used the the my basic knowledge in javaScript and the idea of react native to employed the entire project